 Consumer-to-administration ecommerce also includes paying taxes, fines, bills…you name it.
 Because of the pandemic, an increasing number of C2A transactions are now happening online.

 So, What’s Ebusiness?

 Ebusiness covers all the activities that an online or internet-based business conducts, which includes purchasing supply, production, managing inventory, and, you guessed it, ecommerce.
 The difference is that ebusiness operations go beyond the online component.
 With that in mind, ebusinesses can be split into two categories:

 - Pure Play

-A brick-and-click ebusiness is a business that has both an online and offline presence and mode of operation.
+A brick-and-click ebusiness is a business that has an online presence, an offline presence, and a mode of operation.
 Aside from the website or online store, this type of business also has a brick-and-mortar, i.e. a physical store.
 Examples of brick-and-click ebusinesses include store chains like Walmart and most big clothing brands.
 Brick-and-click e-businesses allow you to either visit one of their stores, or shop on their website.
-They may also offer hybrid ways of purchasing, such as click and collect.
-That means your transaction takes place online, but you go to the physical store to collect your order.
+They may also offer hybrid ways of purchasing, such as click and collect, which allows you to pay for something online and collect it at the physical store.

 For some, ecommerce and ebusiness are almost synonymous and interchangeable terms.
 However, there are some crucial differences that should be kept in mind.
-These are the differences between ecommerce and ebusiness:
+This is the difference between ecommerce and ebusiness:

 - Ecommerce is a component of ebusiness.
 The latter merely incorporates the use of online platforms, like websites and social media, into its business model – so, a physical store that extensively uses online marketing can be considered an ebusiness.
 Only when an online payment option is added does any completed online transaction become part of an ecommerce operation.